sfavorite/cheatsheet/readme.md

 composer create-project laravel/laravel myapplication --prefer-dist
 ```

+N.B.

+I don't do the above to create projects any more, I currently do the following.

+$ composer global require "laravel/installer"

+Add ~/.composer/vendor/bin/laravel to your path (sorry this is OS specific)

+To create a new laravel app.

+$ laravel new 'app_directory'

 ## Permissions

 You may have to change the remote server permissions.
 I have not had to do this step.